garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Golden Rule of Machine Learning.md

 3. You also shouldn't change the test set to get the result you want
 4. Note the golden rule applies to hypothesis testing in scientific studies
 	- Data that you collect can't influence the hypotheses that you test
-5. If you want to m
+5. If you want to modify your hypotheses, you need to test on new data
+6. Or at least be aware & honest about this issue when reporting results

 **COMMON/MAJOR PROBLEM:**
 - Collect more data until you coincidentally get significance level you want